atreyasha/spp-explainability/docs/develop.md

 1. Methodologies

-    **DEADLINE:** *\<2021-03-21 Sun\>*
+    **DEADLINE:** *\<2021-03-24 Wed\>*

     1. SoPa++

         1. Lower model

-            1.  describe the lower model with GloVe 6B word vectors

-            2.  update the WFA definitions to signify wildcard transitions which were not present in SoPa
+            1.  update the WFA definitions to signify wildcard transitions which were not present in SoPa

+                1.  mention the removal of epsilon and self-loops because of issues leading to variable string lengths

+                2.  perhaps can provide a small visualization for clarity

-                1.  use omega symbol for wildcards to differentiate from the Kleene star symbol -\> think of how to technically motivate this by perhaps allowing omega to be part of the input alphabet
+                3.  use omega symbol for wildcards to differentiate from the Kleene star symbol -\> think of how to technically motivate this by perhaps allowing omega to be part of the input alphabet -\> mention that this is an improvised own definition

-                2.  use UTF-8 symbol for graphviz plots

-                3.  mention the removal of epsilon and self-loops because of issues leading to variable string lengths

-                4.  perhaps can provide a small visualization for clarity

         2. Upper model